 (16 December 1917 – 19 March 2008)

-The Astronomical Society of Haringey was very proud to have Sir Arthur as its Patron since its creation way back in 1971
+The Astronomical Society of Haringey is very proud to have had Sir Arthur as its Patron, since its creation way back in 1972

-The ASH is based in North London and is a Society that has a wide ranges of interests - spaceflight, astronomy, science fiction and all associated technology
+The ASH is based in North London and is a Society that has a wide ranges of interests, that reflects that of its Patron, including spaceflight, astronomy, science fiction and all associated technology

 MEMBERSHIP and JOINING THE SOCIETY